-Strategy 1.1: Identify risk areas associated with the DNFSB's oversight of DOE defense nuclear facilities, and conduct audits and/or investigations that lead to improved DNFSB performance and communications.
+Strategy: Identify risk areas associated with the DNFSB's oversight of DOE defense nuclear facilities, and conduct audits, evaluations, and/or investigations that lead to improved DNFSB performance and communications.

-Action: Conduct audits/evaluations and/or investigations in the following areas:
+Actions: Conduct audits, evaluations, and/or investigations into the DNFSB's:

-- The DNFSB's work plan development process; - The DNFSB's process for reviewing designs for construction and modifications; - The DNFSB's process for reviewing decommissioning progress; - The DNFSB's process for balancing the assessment for emergent issues versus planned work; - The DNFSB's process for maintaining staff technical skill sets; - The DNFSB's conduct of self-assessment (to include mission effectiveness and communication with the DOE) and process improvement; - The DNFSB's automated work and issue tracking capabilities; - Internal/external stakeholders' concerns and allegations related to the DNFSB's oversight of DOE defense nuclear facilities; - The DNFSB's development of effective and efficient procedures for safety oversight activities; and, - The DNFSB's improvement of safety oversight programs through its identification of best practices from other federal agencies.
+- Work plan development process; - Process for reviewing designs for construction and modifications; - Process for reviewing decommissioning progress; - Process for balancing the assessment for emergent issues versus planned work; - Process for maintaining staff's technical skill sets; - Conduct of self-assessment, including assessments of mission effectiveness and communication with DOE, and process improvements; - Automated work and issue tracking capabilities; - Responses to internal/external stakeholders' concerns and allegations related to the DNFSB's oversight of the DOE's defense nuclear facilities; - Development of effective and efficient procedures for safety oversight and activities; and, - Improvement of safety oversight programs through its identification of best practices from other federal agencies.